About us

 Loretta is a highly skilled and experienced university manager with twenty years of experience within the UK and Australian higher education institutions, including – University of Melbourne, the University of Glasgow, the University of Birmingham and the University of Bath.

-Ruth Coomber FAUA
+Trustee | Ruth Coomber

-Division Manager, Cardiff University
+Division Manager, Division of Population Medicine, School of Medicine Cardiff University

 Ruth has worked in Higher Education for 20 years and is currently the Centre Manager in the Medical School at Cardiff University.
-Ruth has been a member of the AUA since 2013 where she started the Postgraduate Certificate for Higher Education, Leadership and Management.
-Ruth graduated from the PGCert in 2015 and since that time has actively championed the development of the AUA behaviours and values at institutional level.
+Ruth has been a member of the AHEP since 2013 where she started the Postgraduate Certificate for Higher Education, Leadership and Management.
+Ruth graduated from the PGCert in 2015 and since that time has actively championed the development of the AHEP behaviours and values at institutional level.
 Since that time, Ruth has completed the PGDip and MSc in Higher Education Leadership and Management researching on the perceived barriers to staff development that hinder the engagement of professional staff in continuing professional development programmes.
 Ruth continues her involvement in the PGCert and has been appointed as Delivery Partner.

 Head of Student Insight and Enhancement, University of Winchester

-Sol Miah MAUA
+Trustee | Sol Miah MAHEP

 Senior Clerk (HR & Events Administration), University of Cambridge

-Sol Miah is responsible for HR and Events administration at the University of Cambridge.
-He is currently serving on their Wellbeing and Equality & Inclusivity Committees.
+Sol Miah is currently managing multiple ERC Grants and has been responsible for HR and Events administration at the University of Cambridge.
+He had served on their Wellbeing and Equality & Inclusivity Committees.
 Sol has contributed to organising wellbeing events, established Wellbeing Advocates to support staff, achieved the Athena Swan Gold Award, adopted the Race Equality Charter, promoted the LGBTQ and BAME Societies and Networks.
 Sol has more than ten years of experience as a Further Education College Governor, where he gained his first taste of HE Leadership and Governance.
 During his time as a College Governor, he learned about strategic development, governance, finance, HR, auditing, risk management, pension schemes, quality and curriculum standards for students, implemented safeguarding and EDI policies and capital projects.
-Sol successfully completed the High Impact Leadership course at the University of Cambridge Institute for Sustainability Leadership.
-He has gained degrees in BA Financial Services and an MSc Occupational Psychology.
-He is a Fellow of the Chartered Management Institute.
-Due to Sol’s extensive experience in education and HR, he will strive to achieve the best learning experience for staff and students.
+Sol was a member of the Association of Colleges working groups that created the Diversity in Leadership and Governance Frameworks.

-Oliver Cooper FAUA
+Trustee | Oliver Cooper FAHEP

 Head of Administration, University of Warwick

 Oliver is Head of Administration for the Mathematics Institute at the University of Warwick, responsible for research administration, teaching & learning and operations as well as strategic and financial planning.
 Prior to this Oliver was the Head of Strategic Projects & Administration for the Campus & Commercial Group (CCSG) at Warwick, with oversight of strategy, change management, business administration, compliance and governance across the group.
-Following on from the AUA’s PG Cert, Oliver has completed his MSc. in Higher Education Administration, Management & Leadership from Nottingham Business School.
-Oliver has worked in HE for over 10 years and been a member of the AUA since 2013.
+Following on from the AHEP’s PG Cert, Oliver has completed his MSc. in Higher Education Administration, Management & Leadership from Nottingham Business School.
+Oliver has worked in HE for over 10 years and been a member of AHEP since 2013.

 Contact us